danielerapati/2years-oncall/PITCHME.md

 [github/danielerapati](https://github.com/danielerapati)

 Note:
 I am Daniele.
 I work for notonthehighstreet in Richmond.
+We are a marketplace for small creative businesses.

 Richmond is the best part of London, there are incredible parks and river-side pubs.
 It doesn't feel like London at all, it feels like a country village,